popsUlfr/steamos-btrfs/README.md

 Btrfs with its transparent compression and deduplication capabilities can achieve impressive storage gains but also improve loading times because of less data being read.

 **WARNING!!!!
-If you decide to so, it will install a service that will attempt on the next boot to convert the ext4 /home partition into btrfs and depending on the already used storage this operation may fail or take a long time!
-(Haven't heard of cases of failed conversions so far though)**
+If you decide to so, it will install a service that will attempt on the next boot to convert the ext4 /home partition into btrfs and depending on the already used storage this operation may fail or take a long time!**

+**Make sure you have at least 10-20% free space available before attempting the conversion (`df -h /home` 80-90% use with at least 10-20 GiB available space)**

 - https://wiki.archlinux.org/title/Btrfs
 - https://wiki.archlinux.org/title/F2FS